 The Great Migration can be experienced from both Kenya and Tanzania, each country offers the option of luxury, medium-budget or value-for-money safaris, largely determined by the season you travel in and the level of accommodation you choose to stay at.
 There are plenty of lodges and camps both in Kenya and Tanzania that offer luxury honeymoon suites for newlyweds or simply for those who want to experience and enjoy privacy and intimacy together.
 You can expect panoramic views, personalised service, and intimate settings; no matter where you stay.

 Combine the best of both worlds

 We have a variety of suggested safari packages that offer couples the chance to experience the Great Migration as well as an island getaway or foray into the coastal, palm-lined beaches of the Indian ocean.
-Our Tanzanian honeymoon safari for instance, let’s you enjoy the Migration, as well as a trip to the island paradise of Zanzibar.
-Why not go the distance with a exclusive safari that takes you from South Africa through Botswana, into Tanzania and finally a gorilla trekking expedition in Rwanda?
+Why not go the distance with an exclusive safari that takes you from South Africa through Botswana, into Tanzania and finally a gorilla trekking expedition in Rwanda?
 For a short but sweet honeymoon break, a simple safari to Tanzania’s Serengeti National Park in under a week could be ideal for you.
 Contact our safari experts to find out what is possible for your romantic getaway.